Bishworajkdk/ADW_DW_2014/README.md

 ### 5. Stored Procedure Utilization
 - Implemented stored procedures to optimize the movement of data from the staging database to the data warehouse.

-### 6. Next Steps
-- Future phases will involve creating a tabular cube for efficient analysis and developing reports for HR and Sales departments.

 ## Database Table Example
 ![Uploading Screenshot 2024-01-08 143336.png…]()